 Two days ago, we discussed tips for writing an outstanding dissertation.
-You can click HERE to read it, if you missed it.
 Now we shall discuss tips for writing effective essays.

 What is an essay?

 An essay can be described as a composition on a particular theme or subject.
 Essays can be written in so many different ways.

 Essays can be narrative, descriptive, definitive, illustrative, argumentative, speculative, or interpretative.
 Other essays may focus on classification or definition.

 There are many reasons why some people get headaches over the thought of writing an essay.
 Their problems often range from what topic to write on, how to begin, what to put in or omit, where and how to end. .

 The following tips should help you write a great essay.
 First, you have to remember to follow these guidelines:

 - Use an active voice (active verbs and sentences)

 - Don’t use long words where shorter words will suffice